zendframework/zend-coding-standard/docs/book/v2/intro.md

 # zend-coding-standard

-This component provides the coding standard ruleset for Zend Framework components.
+The coding standard ruleset for Zend Framework components.

-PSR-1, PSR-2 and PSR-12 are _minimal_ sets and don't address a lot of factors, including things like:
+This specification extends and expands [PSR-12](https://github.com/php-fig/fig-standards/blob/master/proposed/extended-coding-style-guide.md), the extended coding style guide and requires adherence to [PSR-1](https://www.php-fig.org/psr/psr-1), the basic coding standard.
+These are minimal specifications and don't address all factors, including things like:

 - whitespace around operators
 - alignment of array keys and operators